ryansheehy0/Cheat_Sheets/C++/cpp.md

 - The destructor is not called automatically when creating an object with the `new` keyword.
 	- The `delete` keyword calls the destructor and then deallocates the memory.
+	- To `delete` arrays created on the heap use `delete[] arr`.
+This allows the compiler to get the size of the array and free each memory location.

 ## [enums](#c)
 - enum